-On January 20, 2018, first and second year MRADS students will have the opportunity to interact and ask questions in small group settings to get to know MRADS alumni.
+First and second year MRADS students had the opportunity to interact and ask questions in small group settings to get to know MRADS alumni.
 Each year current students rave about how much they have learned from the alumni and had positive experiences.

 Freddie Bauer ‘21

 Freddie Bauer is a second-year Ph.D. student studying anatomy and education at Indiana University.
 During his time at U-M, he majored in Movement Science and enjoyed various extracurriculars including his professional fraternity and many research projects in topics ranging from education to cardiovascular health to biomechanics.
 Currently, Freddie is balancing a combination of teaching, research, and coursework in his Ph.D.
 For his research, Freddie is focusing on metacognition, i.e., “thinking about how we think” and projects focused on the inaccuracy of self-reported data and how we can teach students to become more metacognitively aware while improving self-report accuracy/objectivity.

 Riki Carroll received a bachelor's and master's in Chemical Engineering.
 While in MRADS, she conducted research in the Education and Psychology department where she studied mind-wandering using eye-tracking devices.
 She then returned as a peer mentor for the program.
 Later in college, Riki returned as a peer mentor for MRADS and was part of the Nagrath Laboratory, a microfluidics cancer research lab.